 - Do you need to stop taking medications if receiving salt therapy?

 This natural remedy has no interactive effects with medications so there is no issue just continues with your regular prescription, however, with the passage of time and few sessions of salt therapy, patients will be less dependent on certain medication along with the symptoms becoming less frequent and less severe.

 - How sterile is the salt room – could someone pick up germs?

 Naturally, salt absorbs bacteria which creates an almost sterile environment.
-Throughout the entire session, the latest and well equipped ventilation system circulates fresh air in the room.
-This ensures zero possibility of transference of germs from one client to other.
+Throughout the entire session, the latest and well-equipped ventilation system circulates fresh air in the room.
+This ensures zero possibility of transference of germs from one client to another.
 In addition, the chairs, tables, toys, books, and magazines are wiped down frequently.

 - What kind of salt is used?

 The Pharmaceutical grade 99.99% pure sodium chloride is used which contains no fillers or caking agents.
 This salt is naturally processed in order to remove all impure elements.
 It is not recommended that Himalayan or sea salt is put into use unless it is stripped of all the impurities.

 - What will my experience be like in the salt rooms?

 The Himalayan salt covers the walls and the floor.
 The adult suites are equipped with comfortable recliners to relax in.
 The Himalayan salt brick wall is lit up with relaxing music playing.
 Well, you have to the right to choose it, read a book, meditate, or simply rest.
 In order to provide the best halotherapy experience, the temperature and humidity in the rooms are controlled.